sse-secure-systems/connaisseur/docs/validators/notaryv1.md

 [Docker Content Trust (DCT)](https://docs.docker.com/engine/security/trust/) is a client implementation by Docker to manage such trust data for container images like signing images or verifying the corresponding signatures.
 It is part of the standard Docker CLI (`docker`) and for example provides the [`docker trust`](https://docs.docker.com/engine/reference/commandline/trust/) commands.

 [^1]: Notary does traditionally not carry the version number.
-However, in differentiation to the new [Notary V2 project](https://github.com/notaryproject/notaryproject) we decided to add a careful "(V1)" whenever we refer to the original project.
+However, in differentiation to the new [Notary V2 project](https://github.com/notaryproject/specifications) we decided to add a careful "(V1)" whenever we refered to the original project.
+Since then, the name Notation has formed for Notary V2, so we usually use only Notary and Notation, but the `v1` suffix has been kept in the config.

 Using DCT, the trust data is per default pushed to the Notary server associated to the container registry.
 However, not every public container registry provides an associated Notary server and thus support for DCT must be checked for the provider in question.